-- i) The functional currency and presentation currency of the Group is Indian Rupee (₹).
-Functional currency of the Group and foreign operations has been determined based on the primary economic environment in which the Group and its foreign operations operate considering the currency in which funds are generated, spent and retained. - ii) Transactions in currencies other than the Group's functional currency are recorded on initial recognition using the exchange rate at the transaction date.
+- The functional currency and presentation currency of the Group is Indian Rupee (₹).
+Functional currency of the Group and foreign operations has been determined based on the primary economic environment in which the Group and its foreign operations operate considering the currency in which funds are generated, spent and retained. - functional currency are recorded on initial recognition using the exchange rate at the transaction date.
 At each Balance Sheet date, foreign currency monetary items are reported at the prevailing closing spot rate.
 Non-monetary items that are measured in terms of historical cost in foreign currency are not retranslated.
 Exchange differences that arise on settlement of monetary items or on reporting of monetary items at each Balance Sheet date at the closing spot rate are recognised in the Statement of Profit and Loss in the period in which they arise.